Designing and Developing Ethically Aligned Defence AI

 Mondai | House of AI is pleased to host the

-Designing and Developing Ethically Aligned Military AI Conference
+Designing and Developing Ethically Aligned Defence AI Conference

 organised by the ELSA Defense Lab, in collaboration with the TU Delft Digital Ethics Centre

-Designing and Developing Ethically Aligned Military AI Conference
+Designing and Developing Ethically Aligned Defence AI Conference

 organised by the ELSA Defense Lab, in collaboration with the TU Delft Digital Ethics Centre